 Bars, dining with a view, curry

 This little territory is rightly known for its thousands of restaurants and bars.
 Many on-the-street establishments, known as dai pai dongs have long gone, but some of the most accessible of the few that remain are around Temple Street in Kowloon and in Stanley Street in Central, serving seasonal and everyday no-nonsense Cantonese food – noodles, conges and clay-pot rice dishes for instance – on shared folding tables, to diners on stools.
+For those on a budget or with adventurous feet and palates, food trucks have started for the first time in the city and 16 licences have been awarded to operators.
+By March 2017 food vans with stuffed Chinese buns (HK$38) and more were operating outside Wong Tai Sin temple, in TST, and next to the Hong Kong Convention and Exhibition Centre (at Bauhinia Square), drawing long queues and very mixed reviews.
+We found the experience fun but not compelling.
 From the gritty and authentic to world-class swanky, it’s all here – take your pick.

 Your Hong Kong agenda should include an evening out amidst the neon blaze.
 Decide if you’d like to coincide with the 8pm nightly “Symphony of Lights” laser display around the Central and Tsim Sha Tsui waterfront buildings.
 Both sides of the harbour get good views, but it’s always nice to take a stroll along the Tsim Sha Tsui promenade around this time.
 Or do an evening sail on any of the Star Ferry routes or pleasure cruises.

 Food truck outside the HK Convention & Exhibition Centre/ photo: Vijay Verghese